How to Screen Candidates: Tips from Ag Recruiters

 Reference checking can help verify the information the candidate has already provided about their past work history, skills, and experience from a source other than the candidate themselves.
 This ensures the candidate is who they say they are, plus allows you to gather more information directly from their previous colleagues.

-Before an offer is extended, contact 2-3 references provided by the candidate.
+Before an offer is extended, contact 2-3 professional references provided by the candidate.
 Keep the call brief, between 5-10 minutes, and ask each reference the same set of questions.
 We recommend asking a handful of these questions or similar:

-1. What was your relationship with the candidate and how long did you work together?
+1. What was your relationship with the candidate, and how long did you work together?

 2. What were their main responsibilities?